Google shows the wrong meta description for my site

-If you've crafted nice descriptions for your blog posts, nothing is more annoying than Google showing another description for your site completely in the search result snippet.
+If you've crafted nice meta descriptions for your blog posts, nothing is more annoying than Google showing another description for your site completely in the search result snippet.

 Source Code Is Wrong